sammoth/foo_mpv/README.md

 - Developed to work in Wine
 - Can read mpv.conf from `mpv/mpv.conf` in your foobar2000 profile folder

 NB: go easy on the options in mpv.conf, you probably don't want to override any of the options set by the component or weird things might happen.
-Good options to set might be scaling, video filters, deinterlacing, etc. You can specify different profiles for use when displaying video and album art using `[video]` and `[albumart]` For example:
+Good options to set might be scaling, video filters, deinterlacing, etc. You can specify different profiles for use when displaying video and album art using `[video]` and `[albumart]`.
+For example, a good place to start might be:

 ```
 profile=gpu-hq